 - They help to focus the organization on what is important in terms of improving quality.

 Quality Standards.What are quality standardsquality standards are the guidelines that a company uses to ensure that its products or services meet the customer‘s expectations.What are the benefits of having quality standards?Some benefits of having quality standards are that it helps companies to ensure that their products or services meet customer expectations, and can help to improve customer satisfaction and loyalty.
-In addition, having quality standards can also help companies to avoid recalls and legal action.customer expectations.
+In addition, having quality standards can also help companies to avoid recalls and legal action.What are the elements of quality standards?Elements of quality standards can include things like specifications for products or services, procedures for how they should be delivered, and criteria for assessing whether they meet customer expectations.

 PEOPLE ALSO NEEDS TO KNOW MORE ABOUT:-